SaadSaeed150/semanticsearch/README.md

 # semanticsearch

-Foobar is a deep learning based semantic search platform that computes similarity scores between provided query and documents.
+This is a deep learning based semantic search platform that computes similarity scores between provided query and documents.
 Documents can be passed directly to the API

 ## Installation